 Teamwork between piqueteros has become the norm in a town that has been all but abandoned to its own devices.
 Public transport unions have gone on strike due to lack of safety on the streets, and municipal police is powerless to stop National Guards brought in from other states.
 Wounded victims refuse to go to hospitals, since so many have been detained by authorities upon showing up on stretchers.

 Journalists have been repeatedly threatened, and also seek protection among town-dwellers who act as anonymous informants.
 Networks of intelligence and bonds of trust are what protect San Cristobal residents these days.
-Orphaned by a state at war with its own people, folk rely on an unspoken system of cooperation and solidarity between people who’ve known each other their whole lives, or perfect strangers who are all in this together.
+Orphaned by a state at war with its own people, folks rely on an unspoken system of cooperation and solidarity between people who’ve known each other their whole lives, or perfect strangers who are all in this together.

-By Vielma Mora’s own admission, even he has lost control over the “excesses” perpetrated by the security forces.
+By Governor Vielma Mora’s own admission, even he has lost control over the “excesses” perpetrated by the security forces.
 In reality, of course, they don’t report to him – the people calling the shots are safely ensconced back in Fuerte Tiuna, in Caracas.
 Nobody even consults the governor.

 “It was 5:00 a.m. when the screams of women and the gunshots woke me up,” says the young store-owner from San Cristóbal’s middle class Las Acacias neighborhood.
 This is not normal.
 “Normal” is having the national guard show up to shoot pellets left, right and center at 11 p.m., not at this hour.